Netatalk/netatalk-homepage/manual/en/afp.conf.md

 > Use this instead of the result from calling hostname for determining which IP address to advertise, therefore the hostname is resolved to an IP which is the advertised.
-This is NOT used for listening and it is also overwritten by **afp listen**.
+This is NOT used for listening and can be overridden by **afp listen**.

 max connections = <number\> **(G)**